nrummel/WENDy.jl/Non-Linear WENDy.md

 	- [[Zotero/storage/QK273B4H/Bollerslev and Wooldridge - 1992 - Quasi-maximum likelihood estimation and inference .pdf#page=39|Bollerslev Lemma A.2]] - Dan suggested this for us to show that we have a unique minimizer.
 Seems very powerful also has tons of citations
 	- [[Russo and Laiu - 2024 - Convergence of weak-SINDy Surrogate Models.pdf|WSINDy Convergence Paper]] - Dan said this may not be worth reading but we can talk about it.
 - Optimization
-	- [SFN Paper](https://arxiv.org/abs/2112.02089) - This is not ending up being a good solver but Cooper is invested so make time to read this
+	- [ARCqK Paper](https://arxiv.org/abs/2112.02089) - This is not ending up being a good solver but Cooper is invested so make time to read this
 	- [[Dussault and Orban - 2021 - Scalable adaptive cubic regularization methods.pdf|ARC Paper]] - This may end up being faster/more reliable than the good ol trust region
 	- [[Pal et al. - 2024 - NonlinearSolve.jl High-Performance and Robust Sol.pdf|NonlinearSolve.jl]] - We use this to extend the IRWLS and possibly initialize our point [docs](https://docs.sciml.ai/NonlinearSolve/stable/)
 	- [Trust Region](https://julianlsolvers.github.io/Optim.jl/stable/algo/newton_trust_region/) Optim.jl provides both a way to call the traditional trust region solvers both the Newton and Krylov-Newton methods.
 They point the interested reader to the [[Nocedal and Wright - 2006 - Numerical optimization.pdf#page=87|Nocedal Book]].